collectacrm/collecta-site/_posts/blog/2013-09-23-welcome-to-collecta.markdown

 This is another paragraph.
 It also has two sentences.

-Jekyll also offers powerful support for code snippets:
+There is also some support for code snippets:

 {% highlight ruby %}
 def print_hi(name)